 While attorneys in the private sector are usually paid less than those in the public sector, the average salary for a criminal lawyer is around $58,000 per year.
 In some cases, the highest-paid criminal lawyers are able to negotiate six-figure salaries with wealthy clients.
 Regardless of the practice area, criminal lawyers must complete both a law degree and a bachelor’s degree.
 Once they’ve graduated from law school, they must take the bar examination to become licensed to practice law in their state.

 A criminal lawyer must pass the state bar exam and a mandatory ethics exam.
 Some states also require that criminal lawyers take the Multistate Bar Exam.
 However, the Multistate Bar Exam is valid in the other 48 states and can serve as a basis for employment.
 If you’re considering this career path, be sure to research the minimum salary required to be a criminal lawyer.
-There are a variety of benefits that come with this profession, and a lucrative income will make it worth it.
+There are a variety of benefits that come with this profession, and a lucrative income will make it lifeline hospital it.

 The salary of a criminal lawyer will vary, and there are many variables that can affect the amount they earn.
 One common occurrence is when an individual is accused of a crime and the U.S. government seizes the assets of the offender.
 During this time, the criminal’s attorney must fight the government to ensure that his or her legal fees are paid.
 This can require an additional payment for the criminal lawyer when the balance drops to zero.